w3f/polkadot-wiki/docs/learn/learn-proxies.md

 It is possible to put an _anon_ within a multisig, and then transactions will be signed by the _any_ proxy(ies) on behalf of the _anon_ (proxied account).
 Let's take for example the diagram below.
-Alice, Bob and Anon are part of the multisig AB*anon, a multisig account with threshold 2. \_Anon* is an anonymous proxy spawned by Charlie, who now acts as any proxy and thus signs anything on behalf of _anon_.
+Alice, Bob and Anon are part of the multisig ABC, a multisig account with threshold 2.
+P-C is an anonymous proxy spawned by Charlie, who now acts as any proxy and thus signs anything on behalf of _anon_.
 The anonymous proxy cannot sign directly because it does not have a private key.
 So, for example, to send funds from the multisig to Dan, Charly needs to submit a `proxy.proxy`